happygears/netspyglass-netbox/README.md

 At this time, only devices with Status=`Active` are copied.
 Device will be automatically removed from NSG if its status changes from `Active` to any other.

+## Logging

+The tool produces the log of its activity and writes it to the standard output.
+This makes it easier to run on docker where you can use command `docker logs` to retrieve the log for analysis.

+## Docker

+You can run this tool using our public Docker image:

+    docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py <command line arguments>

+This will make docket detach from the shell and restart the process should it crash for any reason.
+Nothing will appear to the standard output.
+All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command

 ## Examples